liujiaruirz/reverse-string/README.md

 # Reverse String
 This repository provides five different methods in C++ to reverse a string.

+The reverse functions _reverseStringX_ along with a wrapper function _reverseString_ are stored in class Solution in _reverse_string.cpp_

 When receiving a string, the wrapper function _reverseString_ firstly converts the string to a vector of char, then call the reverse functions to reverse the vector __in-place__.
 Finally, the function converts the reversed vector back to string and return.

 ## Usage of Functions